VendArt at MakerFX

 Center Spring End

-o This data has a low variance, which means that the data is closer to the average
+o This data shows low variance, which means that the data collected was relatively close to the average

 · Conclusion